Skip to main content

 πŸ‘‰ If you add videos to an Experience, you'll find a dedicated section in your YAML file to add a different URL.

-You can also download the Translation files via REST API.
-Please see the developer docs for this.
+You can also download Translation files via REST API.
+See the developer docs.

-Open the resulting .yaml file and follow the included instructions to translate your content.
-For context, each Experience includes a preview.url where you can see the 'thing' you're translating.
-When your translations are complete upload your file on the Localization page in the Dashboard.
+2. Open the resulting .yaml file and follow the included instructions to translate your content.
+For context, each Experience includes a preview.url where you can see what you're translating.

 Media Localization works with: